Free

 Ages All ages

 A map, an idea, an invitation.
-What happens if we all think about a place, a dance, a song, all at the same time?
+Find out what happened when we all thought about a place, a dance, a song, all at the same time?

 About the project

-Wondering Heights is a tiny project with a big, hopeful heart.
-Taking place across July as part of the Bradford City of Culture celebrations, Wondering Heights invites folk to connect with the glorious moorland around Bradford.
-Using the literary heritage of Emily Brontë, plus Kate Bush’s genre-busting pop classic as inspiration, you’re invited to join in wherever and however you can – from your bed, garden, workplace or up on the moors.
+Wondering Heights was a tiny project with a big, hopeful heart, inviting folk to connect with the glorious moorland around Bradford in July 2025.
+Using the literary heritage of Emily Brontë, plus Kate Bush’s genre-busting pop classic as inspiration, everyone was invited to join in wherever and however you could – from your bed, garden, workplace or up on the moors.

 Artist-Led Project Awards